ksangeeta2429/edgel3/README.md

 # References

-Please cite the following papers when using EpenL3 in your work:
+Please cite the following papers when using EdgeL3 in your work:

-[1] EdgeL3: Compressing L3-Net for Mote-Scale Urban Noise Monitoring
+[1] EdgeL3: Compressing L3-Net for Mote-Scale Urban Noise Monitoring <br/>
 Sangeeta Kumari, Dhrubojyoti Roy, Mark Cartwright, Juan Pablo Bello, and Anish Arora. </br>
-Parallel AI and Systems for the Edge (PAISE), 2019.
+Parallel AI and Systems for the Edge (PAISE), Rio de Janeiro, Brazil, May 2019.

-[2] Look, Listen and Learn More: Design Choices for Deep Audio Embeddings Jason Cramer, Ho-Hsiang Wu, Justin Salamon, and Juan Pablo Bello.<br/>
+[2] Look, Listen and Learn More: Design Choices for Deep Audio Embeddings <br/>
+Jason Cramer, Ho-Hsiang Wu, Justin Salamon, and Juan Pablo Bello.<br/>
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), pages 3852–3856, Brighton, UK, May 2019.